ZeissS/velrok.github.io/source/_posts/2013-07-13-clojure-ggetting-started.markdown

 They are used as what their name suggests: keywords ;) .
 I hope this is somewhat clear, it's always tricky to explain this kind of things.

-Maps can use arbitrary vales as keys.
+Maps can use arbitrary values as keys.
 This is also valid:
 ```clojure
 {[1 2 3] {:first "a"
           :second "b"}}
 ```

+This is a map that uses the vector `[1 2 3]` as a key with another map as its value.
+The other map uses plain keywords (`:first` and `:second`) as keys, which have the strings `"a"` and `"b"` as their values.

 clojure.org has a [cheatsheet](http://clojure.org/cheatsheet) on all the data types and functions that create / manipulate them.